chrislarcombe/cocreation-ontology/README.md

 An ontology for universal co-creation (assembed 2012-2016).
 The 7 frequencies can be used to faclitate global collaboration and co-creation, independent of culture and language.
 The words used to define each of the 7 frequencies may vary between cultures, but the phenomena of co-creation is the same and the frequencies therefore equally apply.

-This document and the symbols used in the ontology can be translated to each human language.
+This document and the symbols used in the ontology can be translated into each human language.
 The ontology is then able to connect all human beings in such a way as to faclitate collaboration and co-creation universally.

 ![](https://raw.githubusercontent.com/chrislarcombe/cocreation-ontology/master/cocreationfrequencies.png)